jvoliveirag/C317/README.md

 </div>

 <h2 id="intro" align="left">Introduction 📌</h2>
-The <u><b>PickMe</b></u> is an application to indicate a movie or TV show based on your preferences such as favorite genre, the time you can spend watching, etc. It was designed to be simple and user-friendly, once it will be your best friend in that time you want to watch something and chill but have no ideia on what to put on your screen.
+The <u><b>PickForMe</b></u> is an application to indicate a movie or TV show based on your preferences such as favorite genre, the time you can spend watching, etc. It was designed to be simple and user-friendly, once it will be your best friend in that time you want to watch something and chill but have no ideia on what to put on your screen.

 <h2 id="app" align="left">Application Overview 🔍</h2>

-Here are some features of PickMe:
+Here are some features of PickForMe:

 - Enter your preferences to receive a more accurate indication;
 - Generate a totally random indication by clicking in one button;